Skip to main content

 How it works

-2. Return cached data - If found, return immediately without making external requests
+2. Return cached data — If found, return immediately without re-scraping.

-3. Fetch and store - On cache miss, fetch data and store it with persistentStore.set() / persistent_store.set() for future runs
+3. Scrape and store — On cache miss, navigate to the page, extract data, and store it with persistentStore.set() / persistent_store.set() for future runs.

-Data persists across all executions within the same project, making it ideal for caching API responses, configuration, or any data that doesn’t change frequently.
+Data persists across all executions within the same project, making it ideal for data that doesn’t change frequently.